dbt-labs/docs.getdbt.com/website/docs/guides/building-packages.md

 ---
-title: "Building a dbt package" # to do: update this to creating
+title: "Building dbt packages" # to do: update this to creating
 id: "building-packages"
+description: When you have dbt code that might help others, you can create a package for dbt using a GitHub repository.
+displayText: Building dbt packages
+hoverSnippet: Learn how to create packages for dbt.
+time_to_complete: '60 minutes'
+platform: 'dbt-core'
+icon: 'guides'
+hide_table_of_contents: true
+tags: ['packages', 'dbt Core', 'legacy']
+level: 'Advanced'
+recently_updated: true
 ---

-## Assumed knowledge
+## Introduction

-This article assumes you are familiar with:
+Creating packages is an **advanced use of dbt**.
+If you're new to the tool, we recommend that you first use the product for your own analytics before attempting to create a package for others.

+### Prerequisites

+A strong understanding of:
 - [packages](/docs/build/packages)
 - administering a repository on GitHub
 - [semantic versioning](https://semver.org/)

-Heads up — developing a package is an **advanced use of dbt**.
-If you're new to the tool, we recommend that you first use the product for your own company's analytics before attempting to create a package.

-## 1. Assess whether a package is the right solution
+### Assess whether a package is the right solution
 Packages typically contain either:
 - macros that solve a particular analytics engineering problem — for example, [auditing the results of a query](https://hub.getdbt.com/dbt-labs/audit_helper/latest/), [generating code](https://hub.getdbt.com/dbt-labs/codegen/latest/), or [adding additional schema tests to a dbt project](https://hub.getdbt.com/calogica/dbt_expectations/latest/).
 - models for a common dataset — for example a dataset for software products like [MailChimp](https://hub.getdbt.com/fivetran/mailchimp/latest/) or [Snowplow](https://hub.getdbt.com/dbt-labs/snowplow/latest/), or even models for metadata about your data stack like [Snowflake query spend](https://hub.getdbt.com/gitlabhq/snowflake_spend/latest/) and [the artifacts produced by `dbt run`](https://hub.getdbt.com/tailsdotcom/dbt_artifacts/latest/).
 In general, there should be a shared set of industry-standard metrics that you can model (e.g. email open rate).

 Packages are _not_ a good fit for sharing models that contain business-specific logic, for example, writing code for marketing attribution, or monthly recurring revenue.
 Instead, consider sharing a blog post and a link to a sample repo, rather than bundling this code as a package (here's our blog post on [marketing attribution](https://blog.getdbt.com/modeling-marketing-attribution/) as an example).

-## 2. Create your new project
+## Create your new project
-:::note Using the CLI for package development
-We tend to use the CLI for package development.
+:::note Using the command line for package development We tend to use the command line interface for package development.
 The development workflow often involves installing a local copy of your package in another dbt project — at present dbt Cloud is not designed for this workflow.
 :::

 1. Use the [dbt init](/reference/commands/init) command to create a new dbt project, which will be your package: